lee-joanne/yakker-backend/README.md

     - The official Django REST Framework documentation was referred to many times while creating this project.

 - [YouTube Channel Cryce Truly on Django Exception Handling](https://www.youtube.com/watch?v=WUMEAZWM5xE&ab_channel=CryceTruly)
-    - This video was referred to when creating the utils folder and the views.py to create custom error message and handling for 404 and 500 errors.
+    - This video was referred to when creating the utils folder and the views.py to create custom error messages and handling for 404 and 500 errors.

 ### Acknowledgements